 Baked Sweet Potato Latkes

-Baked sweet potato latkes have beautiful crispy edges and are soft inside.
-They are irresistible served hot with a big dollop of sour cream and some green onions.
-This baked version is much healthier than traditional deep-fried latkes yet it's every bit as delicious.
+Baked sweet potato latkes have beautiful, crispy edges and are soft inside.
+They are irresistible when served hot with a generous dollop of sour cream and green onions.
+This baked version is much lighter than traditional deep-fried latkes, yet it’s every bit as delicious.

 - Bake the latkes and let them cool completely.